Inngest Dev Server

 💡 Since you can send events via HTTP, this means you can send events with any programming language or from your favorite testing tools like Postman.

-Inngest SDK Debug page
+Inngest SDK debug endpoint

 $ curl -s http://localhost:3000/api/inngest | jq